Nonkosii/FleetManagement/README.md

 Fleet Management Web Application

-This project is a web application built using ASP.NET Core WEB API AND MVC and Entity Framework Core for fleet management.
+This project is a web application built using ASP.NET Core WEB API and Entity Framework Core for fleet management.
 It tracks vehicle geolocations and presents them on a dashboard.
 The application includes both an API and a web interface for rendering and saving vehicle location data.
 Features:

     Track vehicle geolocations: Display vehicle positions on an interactive map.
     Web Interface: View the latest vehicle locations in a table format and map.
     API Endpoints: Save and retrieve vehicle location data via the API.
-    Unit Testing: Test the application’s core functionality.
+    Unit Testing: xUnit.

 Technologies

-    ASP.NET Core WEB API AND MVC
+    ASP.NET Core WEB API
     Entity Framework Core (SQL Server)
     Leaflet.js (for interactive maps)
     DataTables (for tabular data display)